Getting a Mortgage with Late Payments

-A specialist mortgage broker with knowledge and experience of bad credit mortgages will be able to source the best options for you.
+A specialist mortgage broker with knowledge and experience of bad credit mortgages will be able to source the right options for you.

 Bad Credit Mortgage Advice

 At Just Mortgage Brokers, we have a specialist bad credit team that helps our clients secure affordable bad credit mortgages with missed or late payments.
-Our brokers understand the market inside out and know exactly where to turn to find the best deals.
-With unlimited access to the market and exclusive rates that are not available on the high street, we can help you fully consider your options.
+Our brokers understand the market inside out and know exactly where to turn to find the right deals for you.
+With exclusive rates that are not available on the high street, we can help you fully consider your options.

 We can also help you with your mortgage application and provide you with personalised specialist mortgage advice.
 Get in touch today for free initial advice and no-obligation quotes from our team of experienced bad credit brokers.

 - - How many late/missed payments are acceptable to a lender?

 - - How old do my late/missed payments need to be before I am considered?

 - - I was 3 days late on a payment, is this classed as a missed payment?

 - - I’m currently in an arrangement with my current mortgage, can I get another

 - - Do late payments affect credit score?